 Share this:

-Angelo Herndon was born outside of Cincinnati in 1913 and was a courageous and dedicated activist who fought for the rights of all people.
-He was arrested and convicted of insurrection for organizing a peaceful march of Black and white workers in Atlanta, Georgia.
-His case went to the Supreme Court, overturning his conviction in a landmark ruling that affirmed the right to organize and advocate for social change.
-He married Joyce M. Chellis in 1938 and lived his later years in Chicago.
-Herndon’s fight for justice and equality leaves a legacy that inspires activists today.
+Angelo Herndon, born outside Cincinnati in 1913, was an activist who fought for workers’ rights.
+Arrested and convicted of insurrection for organizing a peaceful march of Black and white workers in Atlanta, Georgia, the case reached the Supreme Court, which overturned the conviction in a landmark ruling affirming the right to organize and advocate for social change.
+Herndon married Joyce M. Chellis in 1938 and later lived in Chicago.
+Herndon’s fight for justice and equality continues to inspire activists.

 Early Life

-At thirteen, he left home for dangerous and poorly paid work in a Kentucky mine.
-Seeking better opportunities, he moved to Birmingham in 1930, where he encountered the Communist Manifesto and joined the Young Communist League.
+At thirteen, Herndon left home for dangerous, low-paying work in a Kentucky mine.
+In 1930, moved to Birmingham in search of better opportunities, where exposure to the Communist Manifesto led to joining the Young Communist League.

 Related Article: Sarah Mayrant Walker Fossett – Triumphing Adversity